-In many regions of Victoria, Traditional Owners and their representatives have strong relationships with local waterway managers, who are working to embed the involvement of Traditional Owners and their objectives, values, uses and knowledge in the management of environmental flows.
-Their work is explained in the regional overviews and system sections in this seasonal watering plan.
+In many regions of Victoria, Traditional Owners work in partnership with local waterway managers to influence the planning and management of water for the environment.
+Program partners and Traditional Owners are working together to embed Traditional Owners' objectives, values, uses and knowledge in the management of environmental flows.
+More information is available in the regional overviews and system sections of this seasonal watering plan.

-However, more can be done to increase the contribution of Traditional Owners and provide opportunities for selfdetermination within and beyond the environmental watering program.
-The VEWH and its program partners will continue to identify and act on these opportunities.
+Under existing legislation, Aboriginal cultural values must be considered in the management of water for the environment.
+However, more can be done within the current framework to increase Traditional Owners' influence in the planning and management of water for the environment.
+The VEWH and its program partners will continue to identify and act on opportunities to do so.